ibm-cloud-docs/apps/tutorials/tutorial_byoc_kube.md

 # Deploying your own code to a Kubernetes cluster
 {: #tutorial-byoc-kube}

-Learn how to create an app in {{site.data.keyword.cloud}} by using your existing app repository.
+Learn how to create an application in {{site.data.keyword.cloud}} by using your existing app repository.
 You can connect your existing DevOps toolchain or create one, and continuously deliver an app to a secure container in a Kubernetes cluster.
 This tutorial helps you set up a continuous integration DevOps pipeline so that the change is automatically built and propagated all the way to your deployed app in the Kubernetes cluster.
 {: shortdesc}

 When you already have a source code repository with a code base for a working backend application, {{site.data.keyword.cloud_notm}} helps you organize this asset into an aggregate view of all the assets that make up the breadth of your whole product. {{site.data.keyword.cloud_notm}} gets you up and running on a scalable DevOps workflow when you use the DevOps toolchain feature.
 This tutorial helps the experienced developer or DevOps engineer acquire and configure a target {{site.data.keyword.cloud_notm}} Kubernetes cluster and configure and run a DevOps toolchain, all under the guidance of cloud best practices.